KegangLiu/kegangliu.github.io/index.md

 Just an explorer trying to touch the real world with real dimensions, for this is one of the few meanings I can recognize, for having a high mental state and a high view.
 I'm satisfying with the situation I'm within.

 ## Identity in my mental world
-- An entiety of fool, who has been exploring deeply and building so-so many beautiful cognitions, without being capable of being harmonic with them.
+- An entierty of fool, who has been exploring deeply and building so-so many beautiful cognitions, without being capable of being harmonic with them.
 - A loser with numerous failures, who hasn't even made mind to do something at all cost.
 - A fighter, never giving up and always accompanied and inspired by cognition.